Hilda (TV series): Conception

-Luke Pearson had previously worked in the animation industry beforehand, serving as a storyboarder on several Adventure Time episodes.
+Luke Pearson had previously worked in the animation industry beforehand, serving as a storyboard artist on several Adventure Time episodes.
 Early on in the Hilda series, he never seriously considered an animated adaptation of the books, though he did have a few thoughts about how the character could work in animation even before he worked on the first comic.

-Before being approached by Silvergate, there had been some interest from a few production companies about making a Hilda adaptation, though nothing had ever been agreed to.
-Pearson felt as if those other proposals skewed the idea of what the Hilda series is supposed to be, and that they felt off, only leaving the outer shell of the idea and changing other fundamental things.
+Before Silvergate entered the picture, a handful of production companies had expressed interest in adapting Hilda, but none of their proposals felt right.
+To Luke Pearson, those early ideas seemed to miss the heart of the series—preserving only its outer shell while altering its core spirit.

-In 2014, Silvergate producer Kurt Mueller found Hildafolk, the first book in the Hilda series, at a US indie bookstore in Brooklyn, NY.
-Producers at Silvergate loved the book, and were interested in bringing it to television.
+In 2014, Silvergate producer Kurt Mueller came across Hildafolk, the first book in the series, at an independent bookstore in Brooklyn, New York.
+Captivated, the team at Silvergate quickly became interested in bringing Hilda to television.

-Later that year, Luke Pearson received a proposal for a Hilda animated series from Silvergate through his mail.
-The proposal pitch was styled as a book from Hilda's satchel in Hilda and the Bird Parade, even coming with a Trollberg library card and a small elf letter inside, as well as a wooden USB stick that contained the actual pitch.
-At that point, three books in the Hilda series had been published, with the 4th one, Hilda and the Black Hound, being worked on at the time.
-Pearson enjoyed the proposal, and soon discussions began with Silvergate.
+Later that year, Pearson received Silvergate’s proposal in the mail.
+The pitch was designed with a playful authenticity: styled as a book from Hilda’s satchel in Hilda and the Bird Parade, complete with a Trollberg library card, a tiny elf letter, and a wooden USB stick containing the actual series outline.
+By then, three Hilda books had been published, with the fourth—Hilda and the Black Hound—in progress.
+Pearson found the proposal charming and true to the world he’d created, sparking the beginning of his collaboration with Silvergate.

 When Pearson and Silvergate started working together on a pitch, they wanted to build upon the original books while simultaneously keeping the general feel that the series had.
 Luke was specifically concerned in making sure the show didn't feel "too TV and formulaic."